 What Is Defer vs Async Scripts?

-The `defer` and `async` attributes on HTML `<script>` tags control how the browser fetches and executes third-party JavaScript relative to HTML parsing. `defer` downloads the script in parallel with parsing and executes it only after the DOM is fully parsed, preserving script order. `async` also downloads in parallel but executes immediately upon completion, potentially interrupting parsing and without guaranteed execution order.
+The `defer` and `async` attributes on HTML `<script>` tags control how the browser fetches and executes JavaScript relative to HTML parsing. `defer` downloads the script in parallel with parsing and executes it only after the DOM is fully parsed, preserving execution order. `async` also downloads in parallel but executes immediately upon download completion, interrupting parsing and offering no execution-order guarantees.

 What Is Defer vs Async Scripts?

-The `defer` and `async` attributes on HTML `<script>` tags control how the browser fetches and executes third-party JavaScript relative to HTML parsing. `defer` downloads the script in parallel with parsing and executes it only after the DOM is fully parsed, preserving script order. `async` also downloads in parallel but executes immediately upon completion, potentially interrupting parsing and without guaranteed execution order.
+The `defer` and `async` attributes on HTML `<script>` tags control how the browser fetches and executes JavaScript relative to HTML parsing. `defer` downloads the script in parallel with parsing and executes it only after the DOM is fully parsed, preserving execution order. `async` also downloads in parallel but executes immediately upon download completion, interrupting parsing and offering no execution-order guarantees.

 How Defer vs Async Scripts Works